-I recently completed a 2-year interior design project just outside of Avignon, France called Le Mas des Poiriers.
-This post is the first of 4 discussing the restoration and decoration of this project and the team of professionals that collaborated together to make it a success.
+Last year, I completed a 2-year interior design project just outside of Avignon, France called Le Mas des Poiriers.
+The translation is “the house of Pears” because its sits on 65 acres surrounded by Pear trees.
+This post is one of 4 discussing the restoration and decoration of this project, and the team of professionals that collaborated together to make it a success.

-My long-time US client from Connecticut loved Provence and it was a dream of hers to purchase and restore a property there.
-She and her husband purchased an old 18th Century Mas (Provençal farmhouse) and enlisted restoration specialist, Alexandre Lafourcade of Lafourcade Architecture and me to oversee its renovation and interior decoration.
+My long-time US client from Connecticut loves Provence, and it was a dream of hers to purchase and restore a property there.
+She and her husband purchased an 18th Century mas (Provençal farmhouse) and entrusted S.B.
+Long Interiors and Restoration Specialist, Alexandre Lafourcade of Lafourcade Architecture to work collaboratively with her on its renovation and interior decoration.
 Alexandre is well known in France for his thoughtful restoration of elegant old Provence properties.
-Having a love of old classical homes, I was thrilled to work with such an esteemed professional to restore and elevate the style of this existing mas.
-It was also wonderful to observe celebrated landscape designer, Dominique Lafourcade re-imagine and design the exterior gardens.
+Having a love of old classical homes, I was thrilled to work with my client again, and with Alexandre, to restore and elevate the style of this existing mas.
+It was also wonderful to observe celebrated landscape designer, Dominique Lafourcade re-imagine the exterior gardens.

-Working together on the interior layouts, we finalized a plan that combined the best of a grand French interior and one that worked functionally for a large US family.
-For example, Lafourcade designed lovely sightlines through multiple double doors running the length of the north and south sides of the house.
-The development of those doors is shown here.
+Working together on the interior layouts, we finalized a plan that combined the best of a grand French interior and one that also functioned for a large US family.
+For example, LaFourcade designed lovely sight lines through multiple double doors running the length of the house.
+The development of those doors is shown above.

 The classic style Provençal iron railing was built and welded on site.

-Jobsite visits were always fun.
-One time a truck pulled up with a variety of antique stone sinks for us to choose from for the Powder Bath.
+Job site visits were always fun!
+Seen above, this truck arrived with a variety of antique stone sinks for us to choose from for the Powder Bath.

-Lafourcade’s team would have antique doors and cabinets delivered to the site for us to choose from for built-ins.
+Lafourcade’s team had antique doors and cabinets delivered to the site for us to choose from for built-ins.
 For example, the Formal Powder Room and the Mudroom slatted cabinets are old doors we chose and they fitted to the space.
-Above are the Formal Powder doors before and after installation.

-I truly enjoyed the process of working closely with the Lafourcade team and their craftsman during this restoration to renew and refine the interiors.
-It’s always fun to do interior design in another country, work with the materials indigenous to the area and learn about the traditional structural details.
+I truly enjoyed the process of working closely with my longtime client and the Lafourcade team and their craftsman during this restoration to renew and refine the interiors.
+It’s always exciting to do interior design projects in another country, work with the materials indigenous to the area, and learn about the traditional structural details.
 For example, I quickly learned about the door and window hardware, millwork details, classic terracotta flooring and exterior façade and shutter colors.
 It was exciting to collaborate on the design of the bathrooms and interior cabinetry.
 My client and I used Pinterest extensively to share ideas on French Country style.
-Also, I referenced often one of my favorite books, Compendium Architectural Antiques to propose paint colors, millwork details, and bathroom designs.
+Also, I referenced often one of my favorite books, Compendium Architectural Antiques, to propose paint colors, millwork details, and bathroom designs.